neuronsimulator/nrn/docs/courses/the_cellbuilder.rst

     Is the time step (``h.dt`` in Python) short enough?

 6.
-    Here's something you should try on your own, perhaps after class tonight: :ref:`using the CellBuilder to manage models "on the fly." <managing_models_fly>`
+    Here's something you should try on your own, perhaps after class tonight: :ref:`using the CellBuilder to manage models "on the fly." <managing_models_on_the_fly>`

 Footnotes and Asides
 --------------------